 Offers better team organization and workload distribution

 With a proper team resource capacity planner, managers can ensure that resources, like employees, are allocated on a “best fit” basis instead of an “it’s what’s available” basis.
-Capacity planning also helps project managers know when to inform
+Capacity planning also helps project managers know when to inform and sponsors of when to make resources available.

 For a writing agency, for instance, you can list the skills of each team member as follows: